top of page

 Every year a range of high profile community leaders take time out of their busy schedules to speak at, support, and judge Pitch for the Planet.
 Whether they are delivering a keynote, exploring the hub with the students, giving feedback, or answering candid questions, these special guests remind students that ‘becoming’ an innovator is also about personal growth, leadership, and community service.

-This year we give special thanks to our Government representatives:
+This year we give special thanks to our Government representatives and our wonderful keynote speakers:

 Thank you to our judges of both the competition heats and grand finals: